 Students can meet with me before and after class, during independent work time in class, or during my office hours (Mon, Tues, Thurs, and Fri mornings from 7:15-7:40).

-Students can reassess as many times as they would like without penalty.
+Students can reassess the standard as many times as necessary without penalty.

 What happens to the student's grade when they reassess?

 In the comments section, I will record the original grade and the newly reassessed grade for my own record keeping.
-The reassessed grade will completly replace the first attempt.
+The reassessed grade will completely replace the first attempt.

 The most potent form of feedback comes through the reassessment contract process, where students conference one-on-one with their teacher.
 This is where the most growth is seen, and as such, it is a vital part of the reassessment process.

-If your student is ever confused about why they recieved their grade, please encourage them to meet with me for a conference!
+If your student is ever confused about why they received their grade, please encourage them to meet with me for a conference!